4/30/2025

 speaker

-Mattias Hritchhoff
+Mattias Richthoff

 SVP of Investor Relations

 Thanks.
-Next on the efficiency.
-Will we see more effects of your efficiency program in the second half of the year compared with the first half?
+Next on the efficiency, will we see more effects of your efficiency program in the second half of the year compared with the first half?

 speaker